RLocator: Reinforcement Learning for Bug Localization

 Other studies applied several deep learning-based approaches for bug localization~\cite{Zhu2021, Zhang2020, Han2023}.
 DEMOB~\cite{Zhu2021} used attention on ELMo~\cite{peter2018} embedding, whereas KGBugLocator~\cite{Zhang2020} used attention on graph embedding.
-BL-GAN~\cite{Zhu2022} offered a generative adversarial network-based solution for bug localization.
-BjXnet~\cite{Han2023} utilized text semantic graph and code property graph together to localize bugs.
-One major drawback of bjXnet is using the hierarchical property to estimate similarity.
-Source code has hierarchical property, but bug reports do not have any hierarchical property.
-Thus, using a deep graph model to estimate similarity may not be useful.
+BL-GAN~\cite{Zhu2022} offered a generative adversarial network (GAN) based solution for bug localization.
+GAN is often seen as a methodology closely related to reinforcement learning, but it diverges from the typical use of the Markov decision process (MDP), a fundamental aspect of reinforcement learning~\cite{Sutton1999, Sutton2018}.
+Additionally, BL-GAN has limitations in actively learning bug localization from developers' real-time actions.
+In contrast, we have incorporated developers' feedback directly into the reward function, allowing RLocator to learn from developers' actions.
+Xie et al.~\cite{Xie2022} employed GAN to create failing test cases, addressing the data imbalance issue within fault localization methods.
+White et al.~\cite{White1999} utilized reinforcement learning for fault localization in distributed networks.
+Nonetheless, their approach involves the reinforcement learning agent understanding how to interact with the network which is different from our approach.
+In our approach, the agent learns to localize bugs from developers' activity.
+Rezapour et al.~\cite{Rezapour2023} have provided a thorough exploration of reinforcement learning's application in fault localization within power systems.
+However, their discussed approaches significantly differ from ours.
+In the context of power systems, the reinforcement learning agent can directly observe phenomenal components (e.g., current, voltage) related to the environment.
+Moreover, the agents are allowed to probe the environment by changing current or voltage.
+In contrast, bug localization entails more abstract phenomenal components in the environment (e.g., interacting code blocks) and agents are not allowed to change any code or execute the code.
 Other studies focused on associating commits with bug reports~\cite{Ni2022, Ciborowska2022}.
 For example, FBL-BERT~\cite{Ciborowska2022} used CodeBERT embedding for estimating the similarity between source code files and changesets of a commit.
 Based on the similarity, it ranks the suspicious commit.
 FLIM~\cite{Liang2022} also used CodeBERT embedding for estimating similarity.
 However, FLIM works on function-level bug localization.